AbishekMS/3DPortfolio/README.md

   * Usage of several websites including sketchfab, pmndrs docs, glts.pmndrs for animations to enhance user experience.
   * The user of this website was able to contact with me through the contact page which is powered by Emailjs.

-## Deloy on Vercel
+## Deloy on Netlify
 The easiest way to deploy react+vite app is to use netlify platform as a begineer of react+vite/threejs.